Sunshine Fest 2025

 Theater, 1st Floor

-Summarize key points from the day, recognize the founders of Sunshine Week, review future research needs, and discuss the continued crafting of solutions online through the new Sunshine United Network (streamed and recorded on YouTube).
+Summarize key points from the day, recognize the founders of Sunshine Week, review future research needs, and discuss the continued crafting of solutions online through the new Sunshine United Network (to be streamed and recorded on Zoom (passcode 100480) and then later uploaded to our YouTube page).

 • David Cuillier, Brechner FOI Project (moderator)